 It is interesting to think for a moment about the fact that Satan fell as lightning from heaven while the disciples went out to preach.
 Satan could not prevent Jesus from doing the work, but now the disciples were busy doing the same miracles and that went too far for him… He would have loved to stop it but Jesus had prayed for His disciples.
 They were thus protected and could fulfill their commission.
 Some people presume that Jesus spoke about Satan’s fall at the beginning of the world but that is not what is meant here.
 It is clearly about the commission that the disciples were fulfilling and Satan who tried to come against them in it.

-This gives us insight in the fact that one cannot just do whatever pleases them… People will argue that Jesus did not yet die on the tree at that time.
+This gives us insight in the fact that one cannot just do whatever pleases them… People will argue that Jesus did not die on the cross at that time.
 Hence, we will continue to examine the matter further.

 At the end of the three years intensive ministry, Jesus came again in confrontation with the Evil One.
 First He rebukes Satan who tries to influence Him by means of Peter and then He cried out “this is your hour and the power of darkness”.
 Read Luke 22: 53.
 Paul explains further that the powers of darkness did not realize what they did when they crucified the Lord, otherwise they would not have done it.
 See 1 Corinthians 2: 6-8.

-Because the Evil powers were unrighteous when they hung Jesus, who had never sinned, God now declared that whosoever believes in Jesus would receive forgiveness of sin and have eternal life.
-Jesus came to restore humanity into his original commission.
+Because the Evil powers were unrighteous when they killed Jesus who had never sinned, God now declared that whosoever believes in Jesus would receive forgiveness of sin and eternal life.
+Jesus came to restore mankind into his original commission.
 He has redeemed us from the power of darkness and transferred us into the Kingdom of the Son of His love.
 We have been redeemed from the slavery of sin in order to now fulfill the commission that Jesus has given to us.

 After His glorious resurrection Jesus appeared to His disciples and gave them the commission to proclaim the good news in the whole world.
-He ordered His disciples to wait for the outpouring of the Holy Spirit in Acts 1: 8 and after this event, the church was born!
+He ordered His disciples to wait for the outpouring of the Holy Spirit in Acts 1: 8 and after this event the church was born!
 See also Matthew 28: 20, the great commission.

 2. Satan, who is still active